 - KM Blackbelt Dan 5

-How much time does it take to be a Krav Maga black belt?
+How much time does it take to become a Krav Maga black belt?

 When you’re first starting out with a new sport, you may not immediately think about getting a black belt.
 If you want to get in to it a bit more casually, here’s the complete guide to get started with Krav Maga.
 Some do however, so here’s a rough timeline.